 Priming a Scarcity Mindset

-Viagogo’s meticulously designed user flow — the path taken by a user on its website to find, select, and purchase a ticket — adopts behavioural economic principles to (a) increase conversion rates and (b) sell tickets for highly inflated prices.
+Viagogo’s meticulously designed user flow — the path taken by a user on its website to find, select, and purchase a ticket — adopts behavioral economic principles to (a) increase conversion rates and (b) sell tickets for highly inflated prices.

 When a vendor creates the perception that their product is scarce, buyers are more attracted to that product.
 Resource scarcity, as highlighted in Robert Cialdini’s book “Influence”, comes in two forms: limited-time and limited-quantity.
 With limited-time scarcity, an offer is made available for a predefined period, after which the offer becomes unavailable.
 In limited-quantity scarcity, the offer is made available for a predefined quantity of the product.
 Both of these forms of scarcity are harnessed by Viagogo to great effect.